OOP2018/threads-ploykwan/README.md

 4.3 Synchronized will lock the method when thread do acqire and another thread cann't do a work in the same time.
 Synchronized would used when want to lock all statement in method.

 ## 5. Counter with AtomicLong
-5.1 Because in AtomicLong class already thread safe.
+- 5.1 Because in AtomicLong class already thread safe.
-5.2 AtomicLong make threads not use the same variable in the same time and we use it when in the class or program have all variables in type Long or Double or Integer.
+- 5.2 AtomicLong make threads not use the same variable in the same time and we use it when in the class or program have all variables in type Long or Double or Integer.

 ## 6. Analysis of Results

-6.1 AtomicLong for total is the fastest and Using ReentrantLock is the slowest.
+- 6.1 AtomicLong for total is the fastest and Using ReentrantLock is the slowest.
-6.2 Synchronized
+- 6.2 Synchronized, In complex program synchronized

 ## 7. Using Many Threads (optional)